 This digitally enhanced photograph was created by compositing several photos taken over a couple of hours.
 The interior was photographed after sunset so detail could be captured inside the building.

 Then additional retouching was done to remove the car, add flowers, enhance the sky, pump the color, subdue the computer screen, clean the curb, etc. Because Rich is both a commercial photographer and a Photoshop expert, he can do it all invisibly and believably.

 The only other way to do this is to light the inside of the building with studio flash units that are triggered remotely by radio.
 This requires a crew and much more time to set up and break down.
 Even then, it’s extremely difficult to get the lighting to feel natural.

 Optical equipment for a trade show display

-Rich was given a prototype to photograph for use in a trade show display.
-The prototype was rushed out and lacked the desired fit and finish that the final product would hopefully have.
-When you blow up a photo for a trade show display the camera sees flaws that often aren’t very noticeable to the naked eye.
-Enhancing in Photoshop is a must if you want images that are at least as good as your competitors.
+This prototype was photographed for a trade show display.
+Unfortunately, the prototype was rushed out and lacked the desired fit and finish that the final product would hopefully have.
+When you greatly enlarge a photo for a trade show display, the camera sees flaws that often aren’t very noticeable to the naked eye.
+Enhancing with Photoshop is a must if you want images that are at least as good as your competitors.

 Watch image composited in Photoshop

 Watches present complex problems for photography.
 When the lighting is great for one portion of the watches surface, it will make other areas look terrible.
 The watches crystal reflects the light back with a glare when the lighting is best for the hands and the hour makers.
 A leather band requires completely different lighting than the metal bezel.
 Because of this, each section of the watch is lit independently of other areas.
 Numerous photos are then expertly blended together in Photoshop to give the illusion of simple lighting.